 Below you will find an article from a recent edition to give a flavour of the kind of things we get up to.

-From October’s Classix
+From June’s Classix

 A FEW days prior to Drive–it Day, I had tried to start my MGC, only to find two flat batteries.
 New batteries were acquired from our local garage and after a bit of fiddling to get them into their respective wells, the car was up and running.

 Enjoying a bright and early start for the first competitive run of the C&H season, I expected to see quite a few old cars on the road, but apart from four P3 Rovers in convoy, an old Citroёn, an MGA and an ancient combine harvester holding up the traffic on the A38, that was all.
 Arriving at Monkton Elm Garden Centre just after 10:00 am, we were greeted by our C&H friends, before the challenge of finding Rob & Ann Murray in the café to sign on.
 You really needed a map to negotiate all the pot plants, gardening tools, fertilizers and cuddly toys!
 The Garden Centre seemed so much larger than on my last visit.
 Finally, Liz & I found Rob & Ann, signed on, got a coffee and plotted a route.